 Choosing a resistant starch product

-A Glucerna snack bar typically contains 150 calories, 25 grams of carbohydrate, 1 gram of fiber, and 10 grams of sugar alcohols.
-The snack-size bar is designed to be used as a substantial snack and may be helpful for days when you are busy and need something quick and convenient.
+A Glucerna Crisy Delights bar contains 140–150 calories, 20 grams of carbohydrate, 3 grams of fiber, and 7–8 grams of sugar alcohols.
+The bar may be helpful for days when you are busy and need something quick and convenient.

-A Glucerna mini-snack bar typically contains 80 calories, 12 grams of carbohydrate, less than 1 gram of fiber, and 4 grams of sugar alcohols.
+A Glucerna mini-snack bar contains 80 calories, 10–12 grams of carbohydrate, less than 1 gram of fiber, and 2–5 grams of sugar alcohols.
 The mini-snack bar can be used instead of dessert or as a between-meal snack.

-Approximate retail prices for Glucerna bars are $1.87 for the meal-size bar, $1.35 for the snack-size bar, and 70 cents for the mini-snack size bars.
-Money-saving coupons are available on the manufacturer’s Web site.
+Approximate retail prices for Glucerna bars are $4 for a six-pack of the mini-snack size bars.
+Money-saving coupons are available on the manufacturer’s website.
 To see if you like them before you buy, check to see if your diabetes educator has samples you can try.

 One product that boasts a high protein content and is marketed specifically to people with Type 2 diabetes is Boost Glucose Control, a nutrition shake made by Nestlé Healthcare Nutrition, Inc. The shake also contains a variety of slowly absorbed carbohydrates — namely tapioca dextrin (a breakdown product of tapioca starch), inulin (a type of soluble plant fiber), and guar gum (a type of carbohydrate derived from beans).

 According to the manufacturer, a study conducted by Nestlé researchers in people with Type 2 diabetes showed that drinking Boost Glucose Control resulted in a blood glucose peak below 180 mg/dl, which is within the after-meal range recommended by the American Diabetes Association.